 Thanks to the generosity of Cheng & Tsui Company, the Cheng & Tsui Professional Development Award for Teachers of Chinese is designed to enhance the knowledge and skills of teachers of Chinese, especially teachers new to the field.
 (See Cheng & Tsui Company President Jill Cheng’s speech on November 17, 2000.)
 The award is given to support the attendance of pre-collegiate (including heritage school) and collegiate teachers at training workshops, seminars, conferences, and other in-service learning experiences at local, national, or international levels; and/or to collaborate with a mentor teacher.
 Teacher training workshops and seminars attended by the applicant should be focused on Chinese pedagogy and issues of Chinese teaching and learning.
 The fund has designated an annual amount of $1,000 to be divided between at least two teachers each year.

-Notification of winner(s) will be sent by email on June 15.
+Notification of winner(s) will be sent by email on January 31st of the following year.
 The name(s) of winner(s) will be announced and Award(s) presented at the CLTA Annual Meeting.
 The name(s) of winner(s) will also be reported in the January issue of the CLTA Newsletter and on this web page.

 |2003:||Jin-huei Enya Dai (University of California, Santa Barbara)